 Epson R-D1 vs Sony A6300

 The Epson R-D1 and the Sony Alpha A6300 are two enthusiast cameras that were announced, respectively, in March 2004 and February 2016.
-The R-D1 is a fixed lens compact, while the A6300 is a rangefinder-style mirrorless.
+The R-D1 is a rangefinder-focusing mirrorless, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Epson has a resolution of 6 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Epson R-D1 and the Sony Alpha A6300?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Epson R-D1 and the Sony A6300 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The A6300 can be obtained in two different colors (black, silver), while the R-D1 is only available in black.